nickbnf/glogg/README.md

 Since then it has evolved from fixing small annoying bugs to rewriting core components to make it faster and smarter that predecessor.

-I use klogg every day and development is primarily focused on feature my colleagues and I need to stay productive as well as feature requests from users on Github and in glogg mailing list.
+Development of klogg is driven by features my colleagues and I need to stay productive as well as feature requests from users on Github and in glogg mailing list.

 Latest news about klogg development can be found at https://klogg.filimonov.dev.